-Your expenses will include the costs of running your organization; such as salaries, rent, office supplies, and marketing.
+Your expenses will include the costs of running your nonprofit organization; such as salaries, rent, office supplies, and marketing.
 You may also have expenses related to specific programs or projects.
 To estimate your expenses, review your organization’s financial history and base your estimates on that.
 If you don’t have a financial history to review, tally up the expenses you expect to incur.

 How To Create a Nonprofit Budget

 Now that you know what should be included in your nonprofit budget, it’s time to start creating one.
 The process of creating a nonprofit budget is similar to the process of creating a budget for any other type of business.

 Compile Your Expected Income and Funding